Legendary | Worth driving from anywhere

 First, consider its bronzed crust.
 It is easy to strip from the meat in small or large segments, however you like.
 Do so and put a bite-size piece in your mouth.
-It will audibly crunch, then … magic.
-It evaporates into a hot slurry of chicken flavor on the tongue — a flavor so zesty and so fat-plush that it will make you think of the piggiest bacon you ever ate.
+It will audibly crunch, then become a hot slurry of chicken flavor on the tongue, It is so zesty and so fat-plush that it will make you think of the piggiest bacon you ever ate.

-On a thigh — which I believe is the best way to go — you’ll find moist meat that falls from the bone at the slightest tug and provides a taste that is less intense than the crust, but no less flavorful.
+On a thigh — which I believe is the best way to go — you’ll find moist meat that slides off the bone at the slightest tug and provides a taste that is less intense than the crust, but no less flavorful.

 Seriously, friends, eating this bird is a plunge into fried-chicken rapture.

 Side dishes vary from perfunctory (green beans, yellow rice); to good (slightly lumpy mashed potatoes; apple cobbler with al dente fruit and what could pass as lard-crust pastry) to spectacular (sweet potato casserole under a thick, dark blanket of of well-cooked nutmeats; and creamy, crisp-edge potato wedges).

-Bobop food is secured from a counter at the back of a room that is mostly devoted to typical convenience-store groceries and sundries, and it adjoins another counter where you can buy a Blimpie sub.
+Bobop food is secured from a counter at the back of a room that is mostly devoted to typical convenience-store groceries and sundries.
 Dining facilities are minimal — 5 Formica-topped tables in a little mirrored alcove at the side of the store — and all food is presented in Styrofoam take-away containers.